zdravkov/kendo-docs/api/wrappers/jsp/treeview/checkboxes.md

 ### name `String`

-Indicates the name of the checkbox inputs that will be posted to the server.
+Sets the name attribute of the checkbox inputs.
+That name will be posted to the server.

 #### Example
     <kendo:treeView-checkboxes name="name">